zmp3000/punching_pal/cv.md

 # Semenuk Andrey Nikolaevich

 **Contact Information:**
+- Date and year of birth: 06/23/2005
+- Place of study: Private Educational Institution “College of Business and Law”, 4 years, specialty “Information Technology Software”
 - Phone: +375292534534
 - E-mail: asemenuk100@gmail.com
 - Telegram: @semenuke

 **Briefly About Myself:**
-I am driven to create innovative solutions and continuously pursue personal development.
-My goals include not only achieving success in the professional sphere but also creating something new and valuable for society.
+I strive for innovation and continuous development.
+My goals are success in the professional sphere and creating something valuable for society.

 **Goals and Priorities:**
-My drive to create something new inspires me to seek creative solutions and innovations.
-I aspire to contribute to areas where communication and perseverance play a key role.
-My goal is to develop and refine my skills to interact effectively with colleagues and overcome any professional challenges.
+My goal is to contribute to areas where communication and persistence are key.
+I aim to develop and refine my skills for effective interaction and overcoming professional challenges.

 **Strong Points:**
-One of my strengths is a high level of communicability.
-I can establish common ground with different people, facilitating successful teamwork.
-My experience in learning and developing personal skills demonstrates my readiness for continuous self-improvement.
+I have a high level of communicability, the ability to find common ground with people, and readiness for continuous self-improvement.

 **Experience:**
-During my internship at OAO "WEBDAD", I was part of a team comprised of my fellow group members, where we took on the task of migrating the company's website from Strapi to Directus.
-This project provided me with a valuable opportunity to apply my knowledge of GitHub in a practical setting, utilizing it for version control and collaboration.
-This experience allowed me to further hone my skills and understand the importance of efficient code management in a team environment.

-In addition, I delved into the world of GraphQL while working on this migration project.
-I learned its intricacies and applied this knowledge to optimize data queries and mutations.
-This has not only broadened my skill set but also given me a deeper understanding of API architectures.

-I also gained hands-on experience with Storybook, a tool that significantly improved my ability to develop UI components in isolation.
-This has allowed me to ensure the quality and consistency of UI elements, contributing to a more efficient and streamlined development process.

-Moreover, I was introduced to Jira for task management.
-Through Jira, I received my work assignments, tracked project progress, and collaborated with my team members.
-This experience has helped me appreciate the value of organized task management in ensuring project success.

-The project I worked on was a website of the company built with Vue.js and Nuxt.js.
-Working with these technologies, I was able to enhance my frontend development skills, particularly in creating dynamic, server-rendered applications.
-This experience has further solidified my passion for web development and my commitment to continuous learning and improvement.
+I completed an internship at OAO "WEBDAD".
+I was involved in migrating the company's website from Strapi to Directus, using GitHub for version control and collaboration.
+I gained experience with GraphQL, optimizing data queries and mutations.
+I also learned and used Storybook for developing isolated UI components.
+For task management, I used Jira.
+I worked on a company website built with Vue.js and Nuxt.js.

+## Thesis Project:

-When it came to choosing the technology for my thesis project, I decided to go with React Native and React for the frontend, Tailwind CSS as highly customizable, low-level CSS framework that gives developers the ability to build modern, responsive designs without leaving their HTML or JSX.
-For the backend, I chose Node.js along with Express.js.
-This decision was based on my experience with various libraries and frameworks that I had used previously.
-I found React Native and React to be the most convenient and efficient tools for frontend application development, while Node.js and Express.js provided me with a robust and scalable backend solution.
-Working on my thesis project with these technologies allowed me to deepen my understanding of their capabilities and nuances.
+For my thesis project, I chose React Native and React for the frontend, Tailwind CSS for design, and Node.js with Express.js for the backend.
+This decision was based on my previous experience with various libraries and frameworks.
 I am confident that my qualities and commitment to development can significantly enrich your team.
 I am ready to start my professional journey and invest all my energy in achieving common goals.

 ## Skills and Proficiency: